RADICAL RADIO

 Here are video interviews with some of the important people in the history of freeform radio, the very people who created and sustained the brief, remarkable era of radical radio on the public airwaves.

-In no particular order, here are a few of the people who made Freeform Radio happen:
+Here are some of the people who made Freeform Radio happen so brilliantly:

 Bill Szymczyk